barrucadu/dejafu/doc/unit_testing.rst

        they're the opposite of what you would normally write!
 These predicates are checking that the bug is found, not that the code is correct.

+If the RTS supports bound threads (the ``-threaded`` flag was passed to GHC when linking), then the main thread of an action given to Déjà Fu will be bound, and further bound threads can be forked with the ``forkOS`` functions.
+If not, then attempting to fork a bound thread will raise an error.

 Predicates
 ----------